Winnsboro Town Clock — Winnsboro, South Carolina

 SC Picture Project | Fairfield County | Winnsboro Town Clock

-Above is a painting of the Winnsboro town clock was executed by Gene Brigman.
+Below is a painting of the Winnsboro Town Clock that was executed by Gene Brigman.
 Gene writes: “Town Clock Remembered is an acrylic on canvas painting finished in April of 2007.
 Having called Winnsboro home for most of my 60 years, I remember that this town clock was the focal point.
 I’ve heard all of my life that this is the oldest continuously running town clock in the US.
 I don’t know if it’s true, but true or not, outside of my family, it is one of the strongest memories of growing up in Winnsboro.”

 Winnsboro Town Clock Info